kamadi-douglas/triangle_tracker/README.md

 # Known bugs
 ### I know there are issues to be solved in this project which am still working on them but you can contribute to it
 # Support
-### If you have any issues using this app, contact kamadidouglas@gmail.com
+### If you have any issues using this app, contact: kamadidouglas@gmail.com
 # License
 ### MIT License.
 Copyright 2018 Kamadi Douglas.